SmokeMonsterPacks/Super-NT-Jailbreak/issue_template.md

 (template targeting issues with ROMs, feel free to adapt the structure below to your actual problem)

+(Do not submit bugs if you are using any means of powering your Super Nt other than the OEM power supply.
+Only use the original PSU and USB cable when bug testing)

+(Please be ready to retest your issue if the firmware is updated)

 ## Expected behavior and actual behavior

 ## Steps to reproduce the problem